thatblindgeye/thatblindgeye/README.md

 ### Future Plans...

-- Delve into React, as well as some of the more popular CSS frameworks.
+- Delve some of the more popular CSS frameworks.
 - Expand my back-end knowledge to evolve from a front-end dev to a full-stack dev.
 - Work on the aesthetic side of my apps in parallel with the accessibility side.
 - Continue making contributions to The Odin Project, and look for other open source contributions that I can become a part of.
 Know of any?
 Let me know!